 at least 13 before they can have Google or Yahoo accounts of their own.

-media sites like Facebook, Twitter, and Instagram also require kids to be at least
+sites like Facebook, Twitter, and Instagram also require kids to be at least 13 before

-13 before they can have their own accounts.
-To keep an eye on your child's social
+they can have their own accounts.
+To keep an eye on your child's social media activity,

-media activity, set up accounts of your own and check your child's pages and activity
+set up accounts of your own and check your child's pages and activity for yourself.

-for yourself.
-Many parents also insist on knowing the passwords to their kids' accounts,
+Many parents also insist on knowing the passwords to their kids' accounts, although

 A number of programs and apps can monitor teens' social media accounts and alert